VladimirMikulic/route-list/README.md

 Before you can use `route-list` on your project, we first need to make sure it's configured properly.
 In order for `route-list` to work, we need to export server "app".
-The example below is for Express but it also applies to Koa (with @koa/router)/Hapi/Fastify as well.
+The example below is for Express but it also applies to Koa (with @koa/router)/Hapi/Fastify.

 **app.js** / **app.ts**